Chrome 81 arrives with Web NFC Origin Trial, AR features, and mixed images autoupgraded to HTTPS

 Augmented Reality support

-In December, Chrome 79 the WebXR Device API, which brings virtual reality to the web.
+In December, Chrome 79 introduced the WebXR Device API, which brings virtual reality to the web.
 Chrome 81 expands the API with two new immersive features designed to support augmented reality on the web: augmented reality session types and hit testing.
 Google has also added support for the WebXR Hit Test API, an API for placing objects in a real-world view.

 The WebXR Hit Test API now lets you place virtual objects on real-world points in a camera view.
 The new API captures both the location of a hit test and the orientation of the point that was detected, indicated by a broken blue circle.

-Google promises that there’s very little new to learn to use AR if you’re already used the WebXR Hit Test API for VR.
+Google promises that there’s very little new to learn for using AR if you’re already used the WebXR Hit Test API for VR.
 The spec was designed to have the same application flow regardless of the degree of augmentation or virtualization.
 The main change you have to worry about is setting and requesting different properties during object creation.
 To learn more, check out Google’s article on Web AR.

 Mixed images autoupgraded to HTTPS